Jeżycjada: Characters

 Ignacy Borejko is the patriarch of a family.
-Born in 1935, he graduated from classical philology major at the university.
+Born in 1935, he graduated from the university with a major in classical philology.
 He works as a library science specialist.
 Similarly to the entire family, he is a keen enthusiast of books.
-He's erudite and well-spoken, he often uses Latin quotations, even if his interlocutors don't understand the references (that usually happened when he talked to his daughters' boyfriends).
+He's erudite and well-spoken; he often uses Latin quotations, even if his interlocutors don't understand the references (that usually happened when he talked to his daughters' boyfriends).
 Usually sunk (delved into) in philosophical deliberations, gentle, witty and calm.
-A model for every member of the family (and not only!).
+He is a model for every member of the family (and not only!).

 Melania (Mila) Borejko (née Kalemba) Born on 31 December 1935 to Zuzanna and Władysław Makowski.
 After their death during WWII, she has been raised by Gizela Kalemba (family friend and neighbour).
 Ignacy's wife.
 Professionally she was trained to be an economist, but corrections for publishing companies are the main source of income for her.
 Later on it is revealed that she is also a prolific playwright (although she uses pseudo Kal Amburka instead of her real name and surname).
 Being energetic, determined and frequently despotic, she is in fact sensitive and caring.
 Main character of "Kalamburka", where the reader gets familiar with her personal whereabouts preceding the year 2000.

 Gabriela (Gaba) Stryba (née Borejko, by her first marriage Pyziak) Born on 15 October 1961, the eldest daughter of Mila and Ignacy, ex-wife of Janusz Pyziak, currently a wife of Grzegorz Stryba.
 She is a mother of three: Rose and Laura (whose father is Janusz Pyziak) and Grzegorz Ignacy (whose father is Grzegorz Stryba).
 She is a lecturer in Polish and Classical Department of languages at the university.
 Gabriela is energetic and mentally strong, kind, helpful and determined.
 She is the main character of “Kwiat Kalafiora”.

 Ida Pałys (née Borejko) Born on 15 March 1964, second daughter of Ignacy and Mila.
 A wife of Marek Pałys, mother of three as well: Józef, Łucja and Kazimierz.
 Although in her early teenage years she used to be a hypochondriac, in her adult life she becomes a successful physician specializing in laryngology.
 Ida is charismatic and explosive, she tends to exaggerate problems.
 She's quick-witted; she often happens to be tactless, especially when she doesn't think before she act, but she always means to be helpful.
 She has indomitable character and inexhaustible will of bringing help.
 Main character of “Ida Sierpniowa”.

 Natalia (Nutria) Rojek (née Borejko) Born in 1971, third daughter of Ignacy and Mila.
 As a child, she earned her nickname "Nutria" (en. coypu) thanks to her love for long baths and physical resemblance - due to her prominent incisor teeth.
 Wife of Robert Rojek (who is known among his friends as “Robrojek”), mother of twins: Szymon and Jędrzej.
 A teacher of Polish in a secondary school.
 Quiet, dreamy, withdrawn; Natalia is a vegetarian.
 Sensitive and delicate, however she is able to explode in the least expected moment if somebody is trying to force her to do something.
 Main character in “Nutria i Nerwus”.